wseagar/eight-dollars/README.md

 ## How to install

+> (Currenting pending approval to Chrome Web Store, installing as a developer extension is a temporary measure until its approved)

 1. Open Google Chrome and visit `chrome://extensions`

 2. Enable Developer Mode by clicking on the `Developer mode` toggle